raspberrypilearning/dodgeball/en/step_6.md

 delete this clone
 ```

-This code creates a new ball clone every 3 seconds.
+This code creates a new clone of the ball sprite every three seconds.
 Each new clone moves along the top platform and then drops.

 --- /task ---

 --- task ---

-Click the flag to test this out.
+Click the flag to test the game.

 ![screenshot](images/dodge-ball-test.png)